ThomasStosskopf/TP_Inge/TP4/readme.md

 ## Pour aller plus loin (facultatif)
-- faire une méthode qui permet de connaitre la taille de l'arbre
+- faire une méthode qui permet de connaitre la taille de l'arbre method to know the height of the tree: i created a count_nodes() that go throught all the nodes in the tree and add +1 to a variable nb_nodes.
+In Binarytree i call the count_nodes method to know the height of the tree.

 - faire une méthode qui permet de connaitre la hauteur de l'abre
 - faire un arbre binaire de recherche :